s-heins/articles/git/03 Git blob and tree objects during the status lifecycle/Git blob and tree objects during the status lifecycle.md

 ├── info
 └── pack
 ```

+For every file, git has created a SHA-1 hash that is 40 characters long.
+The first two characters make up the name of the directory in the `.git/objects` folder and the remaining 38 characters are used for the file name.
+To refer to an object, we don't always have to use the full 40-character hash; the first seven or so digits are usually sufficient for git to know which object we want since there is usually no other object sharing those first digits.
+In our example, our object hashes are `1e86cd8…`, `514ef30…`, and `de8fcf5…`.

 By examining the content with `git cat-file -p <object hash>`, we can find out that `1e86cd8` is the third-level file, `514ef30` is the top-level file, and `de8fcf5` is the second-level file.